 Frequently Asked Questions

 Yes!
-Swap the egg for a flax egg (1 tablespoon ground flaxseed + 3 tablespoon water).
+Replace the egg with a flax egg (1 tablespoon ground flax + 3 tablespoon water) and make sure your mix-ins are dairy-free.

 Did you make this recipe?